Yousef-Majidi/Pandemic-Simulator/feedback.md

 - **Opening The Decisions Window (Yousef)** - Well done.
 This is not a complete use case, though.
 A complete use case would be for the user to make a decision.
 This would add a few steps to this process. -2 (8/10)
 - **Saving game progress (Suhail)** - Well done.
 There should be a bit more info about how the saving is done.
 I.e., does Unity create a file, what type of data gets stored, etc. -2 (8/10)
 - **Opening the stat Window(Ian)** - Perfect 10/10

+### Milestones and Deliverables 10/10
+- Really great structure!
+Don't forget to add the happiness meter!